Union Pacific's Utah Division

 In 1999 (?), the Utah Service Unit was created from portions of the Salt Lake City Service Unit (?) to better manage the operations of coal trains.
 The Utah Service Unit encompassed subdivisions south and east of Provo.

-Click here for a summary of the changes to UP in Utah in September 1998.
+Summary of the changes to UP in Utah in September 1998

 (See also The Streamliner, Vol. 4, Number 2, page 28 for a summary of the history of UP in Utah.)